What is a field instructor?

 A field instructor is responsible for providing a student with 1 hour of supervision/week, arranging for student to have adequate work space, orienting student to the new work environment, defining roles and responsibilities of students, modeling professional social work practice for student, evaluating students, and maintaining open communication with Augsburg field staff.
 (For more specifics on roles and responsibilities, please see the Field Manual, located on the forms/documents page).

 Is there an orientation for field instructors?

-Yes, there is a two hour orientation in the fall, where field instructors will be given information and have a chance to ask questions.
+Yes, there is a two hour orientation in August, where field instructors will be given information and have a chance to ask questions.